by Steven J. Owens (unless otherwise attributed)

 The approach worked, but they weren't easy and they weren't super clean.
 Part of it may have been that I didn't know how to properly sharpen my wood chisel.
 Part of it may have been that I was using cheap pine with fairly uneven grain.
 Also, I've noticed that in a lot of the videos I've seen online, they tend to orient the mortise so the long side is parallel to the grain.

 Note: When I did the twelve 4" x 1.5" mortises, by the time I got finished chiseling out all of those and had to do the the key mortises, I was tired and decided to cheat/be sloppy.
-I was cutting the tusks/wedges from 1/2" thick boards, so I just used the drill press to drill the key mortise as two overlapping holes, and instead of squaring off the key mortise, just used a belt sander to round off the upper side of the tusks.
+I was cutting the tusks/wedges from 1/2" thick boards, so I just used the drill press to drill the key mortise as two overlapping holes that made an oval, and instead of squaring off the key mortise, just used a belt sander to round off the upper side of the tusks.
 This worked out fine.

 Note: I've seen a few examples where people used the drill press almost like a router, plunging all the way and then sliding the board back and forth.
 I'm not sure how well this works.
 I've been told that drill presses aren't designed for that sort of lateral stress; that's the major difference between a drill press and a router.
 Also, this requires being able to move the board.
 This risks going off kilter with the board, or worse having the drill throw the board at you.